Henry McMahon: Honours in retirement

+McMahon was one of the founders of the Imperial College Masonic Lodge in 1923, at which time he was also a member of the governing body of Imperial College.

 Personal life

-On 19 October 1886, at Bombay, McMahon married Mary E. Bland, a daughter of F. C. Bland of Derriquin Castle, County Kerry.
+On 19 October 1886, in Bombay, McMahon married Mary E. Bland, a daughter of F. C. Bland of Derriquin Castle, County Kerry.
 Their daughter Jessica was born in 1887.
-In 1909, at St George's, Hanover Square, she married Henry A. Hetherington, of Berechurch Hall, Colchester.
+In 1909, at the church of St George's, Hanover Square, London, she married Henry A. Hetherington, of Berechurch Hall, Colchester.

 McMahon and his wife retired to England.
-On 29 December 1949, McMahon died at the Cadogan Hotel in Sloane Street, Chelsea, where he had been living, leaving an estate valued at £26,918.
-Probate was granted to Jessica Merriell Hetherington and Lord Courtauld-Thomson.
+McMahon died on 29 December 1949.
+He left an estate valued at £26,918, probate for which was granted to Jessica Merriell Hetherington and Lord Courtauld-Thomson.
 McMahon was buried in the Golders Green Cemetery.
-He was survived by his wife.